Mayanksharma21/Hyperlocal-E-commerce-platform/README.md

-# E-Commerece-App-UI-using-Flutter
+# Hyperlocal E-commerce platform
-This is a Flutter project which I've made on the theme of E-Commerece App.
+This hyperlocal E-commerce system helps the customers to connect with local stores of particular geographical regions.

 ## Packages used
 - [velocity_X](https://pub.dev/packages/velocity_x)